 \subsection{Syntactic and Semantic Spaces: Merging Semantic Triples and Syntactic Text into a Unified Graphical Format}

 In essence, \textit{\ours performs syntactic-to-semantic knowledge conversion during prediction.} The sentences in the dataset represent the \emph{syntactic space}.
 The KG triples represent the \emph{semantic space} that includes \emph{semantic relations}.
 To enable knowledge form conversion, we propose leafy chain graph encoding that unifies the semantic and syntactic representations into a joint representation (see Fig.~\ref{fig:connectivity}) in which chain graph roots lie in the syntactic space and leaves, along with their relations, lie in the semantic space.
+The leafy chain graph lets the model process syntactic tokens and semantic leaves within a single attention graph, while still preserving the distinction between syntactic and semantic nodes during training and prediction.
 As we demonstrate later, leaves play a crucial role in training semantic relation embeddings.

 Leafy chain graphs follow a regular structure, which enables sequential encoding of the graphical information.
 All chain graphs have a fixed number of root nodes; the number of leaves per root node is also fixed.
 Leaves of the same root are connected, introducing a shortest-path linkage between them.
 All edges are undirected (the directionality of relations is implied in the architecture).